The Black Swan: The Impact of the Highly Improbable: Part one: Umberto Eco's antilibrary, or how we seek validation

 In the first chapter, the Black Swan theory is first discussed in relation to Taleb's coming of age in the Levant.
 The author then elucidates his approach to historical analysis.
 He describes history as opaque, essentially a black box of cause and effect.
 One sees events go in and events go out, but one has no way of determining which produced what effect.
-Taleb argues this is due to The Triplet of Opacity (an illusion of understanding in which we think we understand a complicated world).
+Taleb argues this is due to Triplet of Opacity (an illusion of understanding in which we think we understand a complicated world).

-The second chapter discusses a neuroscientist named Yevgenia Nikolayevna Krasnova, who rejects the distinction between fiction and nonfiction, and her book A Story of Recursion.
+The second chapter discusses a fictional neuroscientist named Yevgenia Nikolayevna Krasnova, who writes a book named A Story of Recursion.
+She is repeatedly insulted and rejected by publishers.
+This rejection is, in part, due to the fact that the book appears to defy characterization: it does not have a clear bookstore category, nor is it definitively "fiction" or "non-fiction".
 She published her book on the web and was discovered by a small publishing company; they published her unedited work and the book became an international bestseller.
 The small publishing firm became a big corporation, and Krasnova became famous.
-But her next book fails.
-So, she experienced two black swans.
-The book goes on to reveal that the so-called author is a work of fiction, based in part on Taleb.
+Her next book fails.
+In sum, she experienced two black swans.

+The third chapter introduces the concepts of Extremistan and Mediocristan to classify data sets, such as human height and net-worth.
+In Mediocristan data-sets, extreme events are very rare and are increasingly constricted past a certain threshold.
+Due to this, an "extreme" measurement within Mediocristan will not skew the average much.
+Human height is an example of a Mediocristan data-set.
+The average height of a United States man is around 5 feet and 9 inches (175.3 centimetres) and there are only around 3,000 people in the world who are 7 feet tall (or taller) - these would generally not skew the average measurement.
+Even the tallest recorded person, Robert Wadlow, was only 2 feet and 2 inches higher than the average.
+By contrast, in Extremistan, extreme events are not increasingly constricted: the median net-worth of a United States citizen is around $192,000, yet the median net-worth of the "top 1%" is around $13 million.
+The 5 people with the highest net-worth all have over $200 billion.
+If a single ultra-wealthy person is included in a net-worth sample, this can skew the average massively.
+(If human height was an Extremistan-style data-set, it could allow for the tallest 1% of people to be around 389 feet and 4 inches (118.669 metres, or almost 0.119 kilometres)) tall.